pulp-platform/mempool/toolchain/riscv-opcodes/README.md

   listing them in the variable `DISCARDED_OPCODES`;
 - opcodes files from the official 128-bit extension have not been introduced due to the other changes which they imply to other opcodes specifications.

-## Known problems
-1. Some instructions of the still unofficial bit manipulation extension (`opcodes-rv32b` and `opcodes-rv64b`, discarded by default in the parsing) overlap with some of the Xpulp extension (`opcodes-xpulpimg`, subset of Xpulp).